Werebearguy/AssortedCrazyThings/README.md

 This mod contains a huge assortment of various creatures, accessories, and so on.

-Small sample of the contents:
+Small sample of the contents (some of the sprites are outdated):
 ![Sample](https://i.imgur.com/dafNLLU.png)

+Credits for help with code:
+ * Itorius for *CheckLineOfSight*
+ * IDGCaptainRussia for *DrawTether*
+ * Muzuwi for *CircleUI*
+ * jopojelly for *PremultiplyTexture*

-Check the [Wiki](https://github.com/Werebearguy/AssortedCrazyThings/wiki) for content and a changelog
+Check the [Wiki](https://github.com/Werebearguy/AssortedCrazyThings/wiki) for content and a changelog.